 Sadly, crack cocaine users can become addicted on the first occasion they use the drug,.
 Smoking crack allows it to reach the brain very rapidly, and the high is intense and immediate.
 It is also short-lived, rarely lasting longer than 15-20 minutes.
 This means the mental obsession is extremely severe – addicts sometimes struggle to hold a conversation due to obsessing over their next hit of the drug.
 This only strengthens the vicious cycle of addiction, as users are constantly chasing their next high and trying to re-create the initially pleasurable effect.

-Crack cocaine will destroy lives, but the Providence Projects is here to help you change yours.
+Crack cocaine will destroy lives, but the Providence Projects drug rehab clinic is here to help you change yours.
 You can recover from crack cocaine addiction and we are here to help.
-Call us for a free consultation today on 0800 955 0945, and you can discuss your addiction with one of our expert team of counsellors, and begin your recovery and a new way of life at our drug rehab.
+Call us for a free consultation today on 0800 955 0945, and you can discuss your addiction with one of our expert team of counsellors, and begin your recovery and a new way of life free from crack cocaine addiction.

 Signs and Symptoms of Crack Cocaine addiction

 It’s important to be able to recognise the signs and symptoms of Crack cocaine abuse, and to know that there is help out there, and detox and rehab programmes available for you and your loved ones.
 The effects of smoking or injecting crack cocaine are intense, and often easy to spot.
 Signs and symptoms to look out for include:

 - Inability to concentrate